llamacademy/ai-series-part-13/README.md

 11. Improved ScriptableObject Configurations
 12. Flying Enemies
 13. State Machine AI with 3 options - idle, patrol, chase, including line of sight checking
+14. Procedurally generated world that can be navigated by NavMeshAgents

 ## Requirements
 * Requires Unity 2019.4 LTS or higher.